dacaraway/coin_collector/GameDesignDoc.md

     * Functions: Has the capability to take away a life.

   3. Blue "Spiked" Shell
-  	* Moving: This "thing" whill guard the coin, tracing a rectangular path around it.
+  	* Moving: This "thing" will guard the coin, tracing a rectangular path around it.
-  	* Functions: Has the ability to kill the player.
+  	* Functions: Has the ability to kill the player on impact.

   4. Green "1 Up" Mushroom
-    * Moving: This "thing" wont move, but will appear at random intervals through the game play and will blink and dissapear after it has been present for a certain time without being grabbed.
+    * Moving: This "thing" wont move, but will appear after a certain interval through the game.
     * Function: Has the ability to give the player an extra life.

   5. The Coin